Fact sheet: Sequestration—sediments

 Complementary technologies that improve treatment effectiveness

 Sequestration can be used in conjunction with other in situ technologies to further reduce the availability of contaminants.
-For example, Choi et al. (2009) have demonstrated the feasibility of combining adsorption, using activated carbon, with dechlorination, using iron/palladium (Fe/Pd) as reagents to degrade PCBs.
-The activated carbon facilitates the desorption of PCBs, making them available for reduction with the dechlorinizing reagents.
-Sequestration has been used to treat residual contamination after dredging activities.
-It may also be used in conjunction with other in situ technologies, for example biodegradation and capping, where the alternate technology is intended to treat the unsequestered fraction of contamination.
+For example, Choi et al. (2009) have demonstrated the feasibility of combining adsorption, using activated carbon, with dechlorination, using iron/palladium (Fe/Pd) as reagents to degrade polychlorinated biphenyls (PCBs).
+The activated carbon facilitates the desorption of PCB s, making them available for reduction with the dechlorinizing reagents.

 Required secondary treatments